-The library's online catalog is a great database for starting your research.
-The library catalog is multidisciplinary and will help you find books, videos, and journals on your topic as well as get a sense of the range of topics within your search.
+Use OneSearch to start your search: find books, articles, videos, and journals on your topic as well as get a sense of the range of topics within your search.

 To get started with a search, type your topic into the search field and press enter.
-For example, type math into the library catalog.
+For example, type math into OneSearch.
 Make a note of how many results you get.
 This number can be found at the top of the results list.

-But are you going to browse through thousands of results?
+But are you going to browse through millions of results?

-You should now have far fewer results to browse and can select additional filters until you have a more manageable list of titles to select from.
+You can select additional filters until you have a more manageable list of titles to select from.

-Now try a search on a topic of your choosing, or select a topic from the list on this page.
+Now try a search on a topic of your choosing: some idea are on the list on this page.

 To get even more relevant results, use AND and OR to build your searches.
 Many databases make using these terms easier by having multiple search boxes that use AND to connect them (so you can use OR inside the search boxes to group similar terms).

 You can also create your search all in one line: (statistics or probability) and history